ackermannQ/hookguard/readme.md

 **Goal:** Provide visibility and control over the complexity of React components and hooks.
 HookGuard identifies:

-- Hooks with uncleaned side effects
+- Hooks with uncleaned side effects ✅
-- Repeated, nested, or coupled network calls
+- Repeated, nested, or coupled network ✅
-- Shared logic with hidden state dependencies
+- Shared logic with hidden state dependencies ⚙️
-- Custom hooks doing more than advertised
+- Custom hooks doing more than advertised ⚙️
-- Inconsistent or conditional hook usage
+- Inconsistent or conditional hook usage ⚙️

 ---